 In this week by week pregnancy guide, you’ll learn that:

 - Your baby looks more like a newborn, with developed eyes and lips.

-- His gums are already developing little tooth buds.
+- His/her gums are already developing little tooth buds.

-- His organs continue to grow, while his pancreas is producing important hormones.
+- His/her organs continue to grow, while his pancreas is producing important hormones.

-- If you are having a daughter, her vagina is fully developed by now.
+- If you are having a daughter, her vagina is fully developed by your pregnancy week 22.

-- He has a developed pattern of sleep and wake cycles--can you believe it?
+- He/she has a developed pattern of sleep and wake cycles—can you believe it?

 - Your baby is filling up the space inside your body really fast.
 The result?
-He is pressing against your ribs, thus making breathing difficult.
+He/she is pressing against your ribs, thus making breathing difficult.

 - You are beginning to attract bump-touches because people are drawn to pregnant women.
 Allow this, but only if you’re comfortable; and don’t hesitate to say ‘no’ when you are uncomfortable.